image credit: one photo/shutterstock.com

 EPLI is considered a Professional Liability policy.
 This coverage can be purchased as a standalone policy or as part of a management liability package policy.
 In addition to providing Directors and Officers (D&O) and fiduciary liability insurance, management liability package policies afford the option to cover employment practices liability (EPL).

 Are you interested in EPLI coverage for your company?
-Click hereto find additional information on TSIB’s EPLI Program.
-You may also contact TSIB today at 201-267-7500 for information on other insurance policies, and click below to read more of TSIB's blog posts!
+Click here to find additional information on TSIB’s EPLI Program.
+You may also contact TSIB today by calling 201-267-7500 for information on other insurance policies.
+For further reading, click below to download TSIB's construction insurance brochure.